SyndemicsLab/styleguide/cppguide.md

 #endif // SIMDEMICS_MODELS_RESPONDIMPL_HPP_
 ```

-There are several exceptions to this rule.
-The most common being conditional includes of headers.
+There are several exceptions to this rule, the most common being conditional includes of headers.
 Just make sure to keep this include localized.

 ## Scoping